- Seedling Size: 6-12″

 Help Control Invasives!

-Try hazelnut instead of invasive shrub honeysuckle specis (Lonicera spp.).
+Try American hazelnut instead of invasive shrub honeysuckle species (Lonicera spp.).
 Hazelnut also has attractive blooms, unlike honeysuckle shrubs.
 However, it additionally attracts birds with its nuts that support insects.